agitter/single-cell-pseudotime/README.md

 algorithms that estimate pseudotimes for cells based on their gene expression levels.
 Ultimately, it will contain method names, software links, manuscript links, and brief comments on the particular strengths of each method.
 Initially, it seeks to simply list as many methods as possible.
+Some related methods not specifically designed for RNA-seq are included as well.

 The initial list was created by Anthony Gitter, but pull requests are very welcome.